 It’s hard not to love that iconic, long-necked, gracefully loping creature so synonymous with Africa – the giraffe.
 What many people don’t know, however, is that the giraffe is not guaranteed to remain such an icon, as in certain areas its populations are severely under threat.
 Even less widely known is the fact that there exists not one…but FOUR giraffe species.
 Until recently, it was believed that there were several subspecies of giraffe that all fell under the same biological umbrella.
 Now, new studies are suggesting that there are four separate “lineages” that do not breed with each other at all – a concept that may have dramatic implications for the conservation efforts that apply to this magnificent creature.

-The South African giraffe is found in – you guessed it – South Africa, as well as Botswana, north-eastern Namibia, southwestern Zambia and Zimbabwe.
-This giraffe has distinct and varied patches in different shapes that are spread all the way down the legs, and it has a slightly darker skin.
+The South African giraffe is found in – you guessed it – South Africa, as well as Botswana, north-eastern Namibia, southwestern Zambia, and Zimbabwe.
+This giraffe has distinct and varied patches in different shapes that are spread all the way down the legs, and it has slightly darker skin.

 As some of these giraffe species are more endangered than others, it’s crucial to understand that the four separate lineages exist, so as to avoid complacency about its survival.
 Knowing there are multiple and separate populations across Africa helps to flag the need for greater conservation efforts in order to protect each giraffe species in its individual habitat.